 Amateur enthusiast Jacke Wilson journeys through the history of literature, from ancient epics to contemporary classics.
 Episodes are not in chronological order and you don’t need to start at the beginning – feel free to jump in wherever you like!
 Find out more at historyofliterature.com and facebook.com/historyofliterature.
 Support the show by visiting patreon.com/literature or historyofliterature.com/donate. […]

 From long-lost Viking ships to kings buried in unexpected places; from murders and power politics, to myths, religion, the lives of ordinary people: Gone Medieval is History Hit’s podcast dedicated to the middle ages, in Europe and far beyond.
-Sign up to History Hit for hundreds of hours of original documentaries, with a new release […]
+New episodes every Tuesday and Friday.
+A podcast by History Hit, the world’s best history channel […]

 All about the Middle Ages from Medievalists.net.
 Join Danièle Cybulskie and her guests as they talk about the medieval world, from Byzantium to the Vikings.